Most major banks offer zero or very low interest loans to help with upgrading your home or personal transport to more energy efficient options.

 What home energy loans can be used for

-Each bank has its own products and criteria, but looking across the offerings of New Zealand’s big banks, it’s possible to get a home energy loan to pay for:
+Each bank has its own products and criteria, but looking across the offerings from most of New Zealand’s big banks, it may be possible to get a home energy loan to pay for things like:

 • efficient electric appliances — things like a hot water heat pump or an induction cooktop